Course Descriptions

 Typical basic schedules: see graduation requirements

-- 9th: Bible and PE/health, English, math, biology, language, world history, a study hall and 1 elective.
+- 9th: Bible and PE/health, English, math, biology, language, world history, a study hall and one elective.

-- 10th: Bible and PE/health, English, language, math, comparative politics, science/Japanese Culture, study hall and 1 elective.
+- 10th: Bible and PE/health, English, language, math, comparative politics/Japanese Culture, science (chemistry from 25-26), study hall and one elective.

-- 11th: Bible and PE/health, English or AP English Language, US history or a Social Studies class, study hall and electives.
+- 11th: Bible and PE/health, English or AP English Language, US history or another social studies class, study hall and at least two electives.
+For class of 2029 and beyond, a further class each of math and science should be taken in either grade 11 or 12.

-- 12th: Bible and PE/health, English or AP English Literature, Senior Capstone, study hall and electives.
+- 12th: Bible and PE/health, English or AP English Literature, Senior Capstone, study hall and one or more electives.

 Contents